-The cost of purchased services amounted to €106.21 million and was thus marginally above the prior-year figure (2022: €105.08 million).
+The cost of purchased services rose by €4.96 million to €111.17 million (2023: €106.21 million).
 This item includes the purchase of external services in connection with the core operating business.
-The ratio of cost of purchased services to revenue decreased to 13% in the financial year 2023 (2022: 14%).
+The ratio of cost of purchased services to revenue decreased from 13.5% to 12.8%.

-Personnel expenses rose more strongly than revenue in the reporting period by 13% to €541.66 million (2022: €478.97 million).
-This development was primarily attributable to the increase in average headcount, especially in Germany, Spain and Italy.
-The increase in Germany is predominantly a result of the targens acquisition.
-In addition, capacity adjustments of €5.01 million (2022: €2.72 million) contributed to the rise in personnel expenses.
-However, there were positive effects from the valuation of the share-based component of management remuneration amounting to &0.69 million, compared to &2.24 million in the previous year.
-The ratio of personnel expenses to revenue (the personnel cost ratio) rose to 68% (2022: 66%).
-At 80%, the personnel cost ratio without capacity adjustments plus the purchase of external services to revenue was on a par with the previous year.
+Personnel expenses rose faster than revenue in the past year by 15% to €622.30 million (2023: €541.66 million).
+This development was primarily attributable to the increase in average headcount, especially in Colombia and Brazil.
+The rise in headcount in Colombia is due to the Sophos acquisition.
+In the reporting period, personnel expenses were significantly burdened by capacity adjustments of €10.36 million (2023: €5.01 million).
+However, there were positive effects from the valuation of the share-based component of management remuneration amounting to €1.47 million, compared to €0.69 million in the previous year.
+The ratio of personnel expenses to revenue

+(the personnel cost ratio) rose to 71.5% (2023: 68.7%).
+The personnel cost ratio without capacity adjustments and plus the purchase of external services deteriorated to 83.0% (2023: 81.5%).

-Other operating expenses rose more slowly than revenue by 5% and amounted to \in 80.37 million (2022: \in 76.39 million).
-The main cost elements were still operating, administrative and selling expenses, which totalled \in 60.95 million (2022: \in 57.17 million).
-The rise in other operating expenses in the financial year 2023 is mainly due to increased expenses for IT licences and higher marketing and selling expenses, as well as personnel-related expenses, above all for business trips.
-Currency losses included in other operating expenses amounted to \in 4.61 million, compared to \in 4.23 million in the previous year.
+Other operating expenses rose more slowly than revenue by 6% and amounted to €71.86 million (2023: €67.51 million).
+The main cost elements were still operating, administrative and selling expenses, which totalled €63.80 million (2023: €60.95 million).
+The rise in other operating expenses in the financial year 2024 is mainly due to increased audit and consulting fees, as well as higher costs for IT licences.
+Meanwhile, personnel-related expenses in particular declined, especially for recruiting.
+At €4.68 million, currency losses included in other operating expenses were largely unchanged from the previous year (2023: €4.61 million).